xdsherman/Double-HaFu-Correct-Score/README.md

 # Conclusion:

-Overall, I get a get a positive return in both back testing and real money testing.
+Overall, I got a positive return in both back testing and real money testing.
 However, the sample size in the real money testing is not sufficient enough to prove this is a long term winning model, but there is a high chance this model can bring a positive return